tektutor/openshift-aug-2025/Day3/README.md

 ```

 ## Lab - Creating a custom helm chart to package our wordpress, mysql multipod application
+You need to delete your existing wordpress deployment including the mysql before proceeding.
+Rather you could delete your project and create a new project.

 ```
 cd ~/openshift-aug-2025
 git pull